GideonLeGrange/haveibeenpwned/README.md

 # Using the API

-The purpose of the API see if an account (email address) or password has been listed as compromised on [';--have i been pwned?](https://haveibeenpwned.com)
+The purpose of the API is to see if an account (email address) or password has been listed as compromised on [';--have i been pwned?](https://haveibeenpwned.com)
 To use the API you need to instantiate an instance of it, and then call one of the methods.
 I can't be (much) simpler:

 ```java